GenieFramework/Genie.jl/docs/src/guides/Genie_Plugins.md

     └── GenieHelloPlugin.jl
 ```

-The core of the functionality shoud go into the `src/GenieHelloPlugin.jl` module.
+The core of the functionality should go into the `src/GenieHelloPlugin.jl` module.
 While everything placed within the `files/` folder should be copied into the corresponding folders of the Genie apps installing the plugin.
 You can add resources, controllers, models, database migrations, views, assets and any other files inside the `files/` folder to be copied.

 The scaffolding will also create a `plugins/geniehelloplugin.jl` file - this is the initializer of the plugin and is meant to bootstrap the functionality of the plugin.
 Here you can load dependencies, define routes, set up configuration, etc.